rmotani/paleomass/Options.md

 - n.fin.slice ...... umber of segments along the span of the fin.
 Moot unless N.Fin.Slice = "provided".

 ## Options Concerning Volume, Area, and Mass Calculation
-- fork.l ......
-Fork length of the marine vertebrate in meters.
+- body.axis.l ......
+Body axis length of the marine vertebrate as in the main body input image in meters.
 - dens ......
 Arbitrary specific gravity of whole body in g/cm^3.

 ## Options for Saving/Plotting